Gospel of the Kingdom

-The Scriptures only once refers to the "gospel of your salvation" which is refering to God's word of truth.
+The Scriptures only once refers to the "gospel of your salvation" which is referring to God's word of truth.

 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit,

-Jesus's first offical spoken words at the beginning of his ministry
+Jesus's first official spoken words at the beginning of his ministry

 Matthew 4:17 (ESV)